ArshdeepKaurArora/Amazon_API_call_BeautifulSoup/README.md

 # Amazon_API_call_BeautifulSoup

-This is an automation project in which I have a call to Amazon webpage and collected the data(price of product) using BeautifulSoup.
+This is an automation project to collect the data(price of product) from Amazon website using BeautifulSoup.

 ## What the project does?